justinjurolan/justinjurolan/README.md

 - 👋 Hi, I’m Justin!
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning Node.Js
+- 🌱 I’m currently learning Java

 <!---
 justinjurolan/justinjurolan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.